 \subsection{Hypothesis projection}

-\begin{proof}[Proof of Proposition \ref{PropNoRandom}] We denote by $\bX_p$ to both the vectors $(X_1,\ldots, X_p)$ and $(X_1,\ldots, X_p, 0,\ldots)$ containing the first $p$ coefficients of $\bX$ in an orthonormal basis of $\Hil$.
+\begin{proof}[Proof of Proposition \ref{PropNoRandom}] We denote by $\bX_p$ both the vectors $(X_1,\ldots, X_p)'$ and $(X_1,\ldots, X_p, 0,\ldots)'$ containing the first $p$ coefficients of $\bX$ in an orthonormal basis of $\Hil$.
 We prove first the result for the finite subspace of $\Hil$ spanned by the first $p$ elements of the orthonormal basis.
-We have to show that
+We need to show that

-To prove this, we make use of Theorem 1 in \cite{Bierens1982} which states that if $\bfV$ and $\bfZ$ are two $\Rea^p$-valued random vectors, then
+To prove this, we make use of Theorem 1 in \cite{Bierens1982}, which states that if $\bV$ and $\bZ$ are two $\R^p$-valued random vectors, then